Utilities¶

 - init_freq:

-. direction in which to generate semitones frominit_freq
+char, default:'up', options:'up','down'. direction in which to generate semitones frominit_freq.

 OUTPUTS: